Vector Component Resolver — 2D & 3D

 Resolving Vectors: Components, Projection, and Rejection

-Resolving a vector means expressing it in simpler, more useful parts.
-In a standard Cartesian basis, a 2D vector is a = ⟨aₓ, aᵧ⟩ and a 3D vector is a = ⟨aₓ, aᵧ, a_z⟩.
-The magnitude is |a| = √(aₓ² + aᵧ²) in 2D and |a| = √(aₓ² + aᵧ² + a_z²) in 3D.
-The unit vector is â = a / |a| when |a| ≠ 0.
+In Cartesian coordinates, a 2D vector is written as a = ⟨aₓ, aᵧ⟩ and a 3D vector as a = ⟨aₓ, aᵧ, a_z⟩.
+The magnitude (or length) tells you how long the vector is: |a| = √(aₓ² + aᵧ²) in 2D and |a| = √(aₓ² + aᵧ² + a_z²) in 3D.
+The unit vector â = a / |a| keeps the direction while normalizing the length to 1, which is useful in navigation, physics, and computer graphics.

-When you don’t have components but instead know the magnitude and direction, this tool converts angles to components for you.
-In 2D, if the direction is an angle θ measured counter-clockwise from the positive x-axis, then a = |a|⟨cos θ, sin θ⟩.
-In 3D, we use azimuth φ in the x–y plane (from +x toward +y) and elevation θ above the x–y plane: a = |a|⟨cos θ cos φ, cos θ sin φ, sin θ⟩.
+You can enter vectors either by components or by magnitude and angles.
+In 2D, an angle θ from the positive x-axis gives a = |a|⟨cos θ, sin θ⟩.
+In 3D, the calculator uses azimuth φ in the x–y plane and elevation θ above it: a = |a|⟨cos θ cos φ, cos θ sin φ, sin θ⟩.

 5 Fun Facts about Vector Components